amangasas/forzahorizon6-mika_kit-stickers/README.md

 ---

 # Notes

-- Share codes will be added once all exports finish rendering.
-- 3000-object versions preserve more detail but take longer to import/export.
+- 3000-object versions preserve more detail but can't be applied everywhere.
 - Yes, this repo exists because I got bored.
+Same like the other ones.
+- There is no donation page because many sites hate the fact im not 18 and pause payouts so i stopped linking them.